KYMCO SCOOTERS

 2001

-The People 50 (right) was more of a retro styled design but with larger wheels for stability.
-The Cobra Cross (top left) was a mix between a sporty and an off-road look that seems targeted at the popular Zuma/BWs market segment.
+The People 50 (above right) was more of a retro styled design but with larger wheels for stability.
+The Cobra Cross (above left) was a mix between a sporty and an off-road look that seems targeted at the popular Zuma/BWs market segment.
 Most of these models would be replaced or discontinued within a few years, as they were aging designs that were introduced in the mid-late 90’s elsewhere in the world.

 2002